nice place to work , just not a " career" more of a job

-Pros: great people to work with. management does it's best to create a positive & up-beat environment.
+Great people to work with.
+Management does it's best to create a positive & up-beat environment.

-Cons: too many technical issues caused by internal mistakes, lots of upset customers, too many attempts to introduce new services that fall short of what is promised to customer, company tries to be cutting edge but the attempts fall short of the customer expectations, marketing makes undeliverable promises
+Too many technical issues caused by internal mistakes, Lots of upset customers, Too many attempts to introduce new services that fall short of what is promised to customer, Company tries to be cutting edge but the attempts fall short of the customer expectations, Marketing makes undeliverable promises